The Starting Line

 The Starting Line is an American pop-punk band formed in Churchville, Pennsylvania in 1999.
 They are currently based in Philadelphia.
+The band first gained fame in the early 2000s.
+After nearly two decades without a new studio album, the band made a major comeback in September 2025 with the release of their fourth full-length record, Eternal Youth.

 History

 Early years (1999–2001)

 In 1999, the band that would become The Starting Line was initiated when guitarist Matt Watts, from his Connecticut dorm room, sent out emails to people from the AOL member directory who had similar bands in their profiles.
 He sent out many emails including one vocalist/bassist Kenny Vasoli.
 It asked if the 14-year-old Vasoli, who was at that time in a band called Smash Adams, was interested in "Jamming and shit", as the message title read.
 Kenny was the only person to respond to Matt's emails.
 Only a few weeks later, Vasoli found himself rehearsing with his future band-mates Watts, guitarist Mike Golla and drummer Tom Gryskewicz.
 According to Matt Watts, the guys "jammed and wrote a couple of songs".

 From there, the band started to book shows.
 One of the shows was with the band Saves the Day.
 Saves the Day was putting out a record-release show for their second album Through Being Cool in Harrisburg, PA.
 Soon, the band started touring under the name Sunday Drive, selling out home-made merchandise and a self-recorded demo cassette titled Four Songs.
 Their first official release was a three-way split with The Jimmy Tuesday Band and The Commercials contributing three songs each, released on KickStart Audio in 2000.
 The three songs on the split from the band were 'West Girl Scout Road', 'Forever in a Day' and 'Nothing Short of a Miracle'.

 Sunday Drive was soon approached by We the People Records and asked to produce a recording session (the We the People Records Sessions).
 Set for a release in December 2000, the twelve songs were initially planned to become the band's debut full-length on We the People Records, but they ended up serving only as demos for tracks on future releases, as the band signed with Drive-Thru Records in April 2001.
 They later found out that the name Sunday Drive was already taken by a Christian rock band, so they changed their band name to the Starting Line.
 The band has said there is no significance behind the name, it was the only name they all could agree upon.